The 15 Least-visited National Parks Have All the Beauty, and None of the Crowds

 Two-thirds of the island of St. John resides within the park, where magnificent beaches like Trunk Bay can be found, while the park's calm waters make it ideal for boating enthusiasts.

-At 13.2 million acres, Alaska’s Wrangell-St. Elias National Park is the nation’s biggest — but only saw 79,450 visits last year.
+At 13.2 million acres, Alaska’s Wrangell-St. Elias National Park is the nation’s biggest — but it only saw 74,518 visits last year.

 The park is roughly the same size as Yellowstone National Park, Yosemite National Park, and all of Switzerland combined.
 It’s home to the nation’s largest glacial system (close to 35 percent of the park is covered in glaciers), which is why National Park Service representatives say visitors following any braided river or stream to its source are sure to find a receding, advancing, or a tidewater glacier to admire.